tfabris/BlueGigaEmpeg/README.md

 permanently mounted in your car.
 It will allow you to initiate RESET/PAIR mode on the BlueGigaEmpeg from a connected laptop, without having to physically press the RESET/PAIR button.
-This can be helpful if you have mounted the BlueGigaEmpeg module in a hard-to-reach location in your car.
-Enable the flag, re-upload the sketch to the Arduino, after which, if you type Z in the serial debug console, the BlueGigaEmpeg will go into RESET/PAIR mode, the same as if you had pressed the button.
+This can be helpful if you have mounted the BlueGigaEmpeg module in a hard-to-reach location where the RESET/PAIR button is inaccessible.
+Enable the flag and re-upload the sketch to the Arduino, after which, if you type Z in the serial debug console, the BlueGigaEmpeg will go into RESET/PAIR mode, the same as if you had pressed the button.

 ####  Useful debugging commands in the BlueGiga WT32i iWrap command language: